Walk from village to village in sight of the sea

 He collaborates with Slow Food (an international movement that strives to preserve traditional and regional cuisine and encourages farming of plants, seeds and livestock characteristic of the local ecosystem) and so he can also show you the authentic pleasures of wine and traditional food.

 - 6 night stay at hotels (two 4 starred hotels and one 4 star luxury) Two out of three hotels have a swimming pool.
 All breakfasts, 5 lunches, 4 dinners.
 Transportation along the tour.
 1 local guide for groups smaller than 10.
 Groups larger than 10 people will be guided by 2 local guides.
 Entrance tickets for all the special events.
 Hands-on pottery making lesson in Vietri sul Mare.
 Amalfi winery visits and tastings: you will talk to the owners!
-Learn about mozzarella cheese making at a small farmhouse followed by a nice lunch based on cheese and pizza.
-Hands-on cooking class.
+Learn about mozzarella cheese making at a small farmhouse.
 Tammurriata music and dance special show.
 All taxes